Find out more

 Zao Echo Line just after opening

-This plan is a valuable plan that takes you on a snowshoes trek to Okama, which you can’t go see during the winter season!
+This plan is a valuable plan that takes you on a snowshoe trek to Okama, which you can’t go see during the winter season!

 Zao’s main peak Mt.
 Kumanodake